Lalaine: After Lizzie McGuire

 She starred alongside A.J.
-Trauth and Spencer Breslin in the Disney Channel Original Movie You Wish! which released in 2003 as Abby Ramirez.
+Trauth, Spencer Breslin, and Tim Reid in the 2003 Disney Channel Original Movie You Wish! as Abby Ramirez.
 Lalaine portrayed Chloe, a young Slayer-In-Training who dies by suicide, on the television series Buffy the Vampire Slayer.

 In 2009, she appeared in the film Royal Kill along with Eric Roberts and Pat Morita.
 In 2010, Lalaine also appeared in Easy A starring Emma Stone in a small role as a gossiping girl.
 In July 2011, Lalaine was featured in a Shane Dawson video titled "Urban Legendz" She was also featured in another one of Shane's videos titled "Hot Chick or Cat Lady?".
 In 2018, Lalaine starred as Stacy in the film One Night Alone.
 Lalaine has since starred in two new movies The Man with the Red Balloon as Green Balloon/Balloonless Woman and Definition Please as Krista.
 Lalaine and former All That star Lori Beth Denberg co-starred in the web series Raymond and Lane.
-In 2019 Lalaine guest starred on Christy's Kitchen Throwback starring former Even Stevens and Kim Possible star Christy Carlson Romano.
+In 2019, Lalaine guest starred on Christy's Kitchen Throwback starring former Even Stevens and Kim Possible star Christy Carlson Romano.

+In 2024, Lalaine was announced as the narrator for the audiobook version of Ashley Spencer's Disney High: The Untold Story of the Rise and Fall of Disney Channel's Tween Empire.

 Music career

 In 2003, Lalaine released her only album Inside Story.
 Lalaine wrote six songs on the album, including "Life Is Good", "Can't Stop", and "Save Myself".
-She worked with Radio Disney, performing her songs in Southern California, and went to Hawaii with Disney's Imagineers.
+She worked with Radio Disney, performing her songs in Southern California, and went to Hawaii with Disney's Imagineers to promote Inside Story.
+That same year she was signed to Warner Bros.
+Records and released her only EP Haunted.

 In 2005, she performed on the last episode of All That.
 The following year, she released a single, "I'm Not Your Girl" and remade the song "Cruella DeVil" for the albums DisneyMania 3 and Disneyremixmania.
-In 1999 she sang on the soundtrack for Annie.
-In 2004 Lalaine sang "If You Wanna Rock" on the soundtrack for the Disney Channel Original Movie Pixel Perfect.
+In 1999, she sang on the soundtrack for Annie.
+In 2004, Lalaine sang "If You Wanna Rock" on the soundtrack for the Disney Channel Original Movie Pixel Perfect.

 She played bass guitar in the band Vanity Theft in 2010.
-In 2011 Lalaine was asked to leave Vanity Theft.
+In 2011, Lalaine was asked to leave Vanity Theft.

 In 2011, Lalaine sang on the song "Different" as part of the "Artists Against Hate".